 The Deutsche Börse AG is the third largest exchange in the world.
 With a market share of about 90% in Germany, it is by far the largest exchange in the country.
 With the fully-electronic trading system Xetra, the Frankfurt Stock Exchange can trade securities from any location in the world.

-In Hessen, approximately 99,000 people are employed in the financial services sector.
-In Frankfurt, 201 banks from 50 different countries are represented.
-And many more service providers are also located in Frankfurt: insurance companies, investment banks, consultants, accountants, legal offices and financial advisors.
+In Hessen, approximately 100,000 people are employed in the financial industry and 62,000 in the banking sector.
+Around 200 financial institutions from 50 different countries are represented in Frankfurt.
+And many more service providers are also located in the financial center: insurance companies, investment banks, consultants, accountants, legal offices and financial advisors.
 Together, these companies offer a rich network of financial service providers in the Rhein-Main region.

 The Kreditanstalt für Wiederaufbau (KfW) is a bank from the federal government (80%) and the state governments (20%).
 With long-term credit and low interest loans, the KfW supports small and medium-sized businesses, entrepreneurs, the expansion of the municipal infrastructure and is also active in export and project financing.